-Table 4.
-Minimum and maximum discharge (cubic meters per second, cms; cubic feet Table 5.
-Mean (± SD) daily, minimum, and maximum water temperatures (°C) recorded within the Lower Columbia River during 2016.
-Data was recorded at locations of Hugh L. Keenleyside (rkm 0.1), Kootenay Eddy (rkm 10.5), Kinnaird (rkm 13.4), Genelle Eddy (rkm 26.0), Rivervale (rkm 35.8) and Waneta Eddy (rkm 56.0)......24 Table 6.
-White Sturgeon egg and larval collection and sampling effort at Lower Columbia River monitoring locations of Waneta (rkm 56.0), downstream of Kinnaird (rkm 12.8 to rkm 19.2), Kootenay (rkm 10.5), downstream Arrow Lakes Generating Station (ALH; rkm 6.0), ALH (rkm 0.1), and HLK (rkm 0.1) for years 2008 through 2016......27 Table 7.
-Developmental stages of White Sturgeon larvae collected at multiple locations

-Table 8.
-Numbers of hatchery-origin juvenile White Sturgeon released into the Transboundary Reach of the Columbia River [Hugh L. Keenleyside Dam (HLK) to Grand Coulee Dam (GCD) in WA, USA] from 2002-2017.
+Table 1.
+Number of drift nets deployed at each spawning site in 2016 Table 2.
+Reproductive indices to be determined in hatchery-origin and wild WhiteSturgeon in the lower Columbia River, Canada Table 3.
+Stage of female gonad development identified through visual examination24 Table 4.
+Stage of male gonad development identified through visual examination24 Table 5 .
+Minimum and maximum discharge (cubic meters per second, cms; cubic feetper second, cfs) at four locations on the Lower Columbia River in 201729 Table 6 .
+Mean (± SD) daily, minimum, and maximum water temperatures (°C) recorded within the Lower Columbia River during 2017.
+Data was recorded at locations of Hugh L. Keenleyside (rkm 0.1), Kootenay Eddy (rkm 10.5), Kinnaird (rkm 13.4), Genelle Eddy (rkm 26.0), Rivervale (rkm 35.8) and Waneta Eddy (rkm 56.0) Table 7.
+White Sturgeon embryo and larval collection and sampling effort at LowerColumbia River monitoring locations of Waneta (rkm 56.0), downstream of Kinnaird (rkm12.8 to rkm 19.2), Kootenay (rkm 10.5), downstream Arrow Lakes Generating Station(ALH; rkm 6.0), ALH (rkm 0.1), and HLK (rkm 0.1) for years 2008 through 2017352 Table 8.
+Developmental stages of White Sturgeon larvae collected at multiple locations(river kilometer, RKM) in the Lower Columbia River in 2017 Table 9 .
+Numbers of hatchery-origin juvenile White Sturgeon released into the Transboundary Reach of the Columbia River [Hugh L. Keenleyside Dam (HLK) to Grand Coulee Dam (GCD) in WA, USA] from 2002-2018.
 Bolded numbers indicate releases of progeny collected in the wild as embryos or larvae and reared in the hatchery.
-Release numbers are presented by release year and indicated whether they occurred in the fall Table 9.
-Total hatchery-origin White Sturgeon capture during the 2013, 2014, 2015, and 2016 stock assessments in the Lower Columbia River Canada.
-Individuals less than 150 cm fork length with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural reproduction and of unknown Table 10.
-Total juvenile White Sturgeon captured by brood year class within the Lower Columbia River for each sampling zone during the 2016spring and fall stock assessments.
+Release numbers are presented by release year and indicated whether they occurred in the fall or spring.
+Table 10.
+Total hatchery-origin White Sturgeon capture during the 2013 through 2017stock assessments in the Lower Columbia River Canada.
+Individuals less than 150 cmfork length with no PIT tag administered by the hatchery or lateral scutes removed wereconsidered wild fish as a product of natural reproduction and of unknown age Table 11 .
+Total juvenile White Sturgeon captured by brood year class within the LowerColumbia River for each sampling zone during the 2017 spring and fall stockassessments.
+Year class of hatchery origin fish was determined by external mark ofremoved lateral scutes and PIT tag.
+Individuals with no PIT tag administered by thehatchery or lateral scutes removed were considered wild fish as a product of naturalreproduction and of unknown age.
+Sampling zones represent 11.2 km incrementsstarting from Hugh L. Keenleyside Dam and moving downstream to the US Border41 Table 12.
+Mean + SD fork length (cm) by brood year class of juvenile White Sturgeon scutes removed were considered wild fish as a product of natural reproduction and of unknown age Table 14.
+Mean (±SD) weight (kg) of juvenile White Sturgeon captured in the Lower Columbia River during the 2013 through 2017 stock assessments.
 Year class of hatchery origin fish was determined by external mark of removed lateral scutes and PIT tag.
-Individuals with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural reproduction and of unknown age.
-Sampling zones represent 11.2 km increments starting from Hugh L. Keenleyside Dam and moving downstream to the US Border......36 Table 11.
-Mean ± SD fork length (cm) by brood year class of juvenile White Sturgeon captured in the Lower Columbia River during the 2013, 2014.2015, and 2016 stock assessments.
-Year class of hatchery origin fish was determined by external mark of removed lateral scutes and PIT tag.
-Individuals with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural Table 12.
-Mean (±SD) fork length (FL; cm) of juvenile White Sturgeon captured in the 5 sampling zones of the Lower Columbia River during the 2013, 2014, 2015, and 2016 stock assessments.
-Sampling zones represent 11.2 km increments starting from Hugh Table 13.
-Mean (±SD) weight (kg) of juvenile White Sturgeon captured in the Lower Columbia River during the 2013, 2014, 2015, and 2016 stock assessments.
-Year class of hatchery origin fish was determined by external mark of removed lateral scutes and PIT tag.
-Individuals with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural reproduction and of unknown
+Individuals with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural reproduction and of unknown age51